marcoDallas/acpi_call_GUI_systemd/README.md

 ```
 cd acpi_call_GUI_systemd

-sudo chmod +x install.sh
+chmod +x install.sh

-sudo ./install.sh
+./install.sh
 ```
 #### Attention - prerequisites:
 Make sure you have all the packages needed to recompile the kernel!
 For example gcc, kernel-headers etc.
-Also please note that 'pkexec' is used to grant super-user access, so make sure that it is installed in your system.
+Also please note that 'pkexec' is used to grant super-user access, so make sure that `polkit` is installed in your system.
 ***
 ## To execute: